elastic/elasticsearch-js/docs/examples/proxy/README.md

 with `vercel dev`, and deploy it with `vercel deploy`.
 Configure the `ELASTIC_CLOUD_ID` [environment varible](https://vercel.com/docs/environment-variables) as well.
-The Api Key is passed from the frontend app via a `Authorization` header as `Bearer` token and is be used to authorize the API calls to the endpoints as well.
+The Api Key is passed from the frontend app via a `Authorization` header as `Bearer` token and is used to authorize the API calls to the endpoints as well.
 Additional configuration, such as CORS, can be added to [`vercel.json`](https://vercel.com/docs/configuration).

 ## Authentication